helm/charts/stable/datadog/README.md

 ### CRI integration

 As of the version 6.6.0, the Datadog Agent supports collecting metrics from any container runtime interface used in your cluster.
-Configure the location path of the socket with `datadog.criSocketPath` and make sure you allow the socket to be mounted into the pod running the agent by setting `datadog.useCriSocketVolume` to `True`.
+Configure the location path of the socket with `datadog.criSocketPath`; default is the Docker container runtime socket.
+To deactivate this support, you just need to unset the `datadog.criSocketPath` setting.
 Standard paths are:

+- Docker socket: `/var/run/docker.sock`
 - Containerd socket: `/var/run/containerd/containerd.sock`
 - Cri-o socket: `/var/run/crio/crio.sock`